iuliux/PyReadableDiff/README.md

 Many of the methods above return change dicts.
 These dicts consist of the following keys:

 * `value`: text content
-* `count`: number of tokens merged together in the given value
+* `count`: number of tokens merged together in order to form the given value
 * `added`: `True` if the value was inserted into the new string (`None` or absent otherwise)
 * `removed`: `True` of the value was removed from the old string (`None` or absent otherwise)